trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 We then built our options object for Drizzle, which in this case is just specifying the specific contract we want to be loaded by passing in the JSON build artifact.

-And finally, we created the `drizzleStore` and use that to create our `drizzle` instance which we will pass in as a prop to our `App` component.
+And finally, we created the `drizzleStore` and used that to create our `drizzle` instance which we will pass in as a prop to our `App` component.

 Once that is complete, your `index.js` should look something like this: